OpenAnsOrg/Plans/README.md

 - They can ask questions in communities and get answers
 - They can upvote or downvote answers based on it's workings
 - They can comment on answers
-- They can do computation in the GUI (can opt out for terminal)
-- They can graph
 - They can have their own private set of formulae too, which can be made easier to use with the GUI
 - They can join communities
 - They can follow other users